Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ### 30.4.7 runtime_storageless_type_info
 With this option, you can specify whether type_table info is available at runtime (see § 26.1).
 By default its value is _false_, but if you set its value to _true_, the type table info is not available at runtime, which reduces the executable's size.
 You’re than basically saying "I don’t want all that data", but you still can use Type_Info and the `type_info` function
 This could be useful when writing for an embedded system.

+### 30.4.7B Dead code elimination
+Normally code that isn't called at run-time (so called dead-code) is NOT compiled: the dead code is eliminated.
+For example a proc that gives a compile error when called won't give any error if not called.
+You can stop this dead-code elimination with this line in your build file:
+`target_options.dead_code_elimination = .NONE;`
+ALternatively, there is the `-no_dce` compiler command-line option (see § 2B).

 ### 30.4.8 Optimizing LLVM or X64 build
 Llvm_options or X64_Options exist for this purpose, but to work with these you have to have a deeper knowledge of the backends.